Charles Horton Peck: Personal life

 Charles Peck did not expose much of his personality via his publications or letters; he was a private man.
 He loved fruits and vegetables, was accustomed to physical training and was therefore lean and fit.
 Peck's favorite non-work activities were climbing and walking the Adirondack and Catskill mountains.
 He avoided cursing, smoking tobacco, and drinking alcohol and was an early riser.
 He was a Republican but he would vote for the best candidate regardless of party.
 His first vote was for John C. Fremont who won the elections against James Buchanan in 1856.
 He was Christian with strong religious convictions and believed in a simple and direct theory of the world being governed by one creator.

 Mycological legacy

-Peck contributed to the form and shape of American mycology, even though he was a botanist and never a student or professor in the mycology subject.
-He taught himself and reported his knowledge annually.
-He was not the first American mycologist, nor the first to publish a report in this field, but he was an important and central figure in American mycology because of his life and knowledge.
+Peck's academic background was botanical, and his mycological knowledge was the result of self-study.
+Nevertheless, his work shaped American mycology.

-After working 48 years, Peck left a legacy of 2,700 new species identified of fungi, over 4,000 pages of publications and about 36,000 specimens.
-His major interest was Agaricaceae but he also described many species in other families.
-From 1869 to 1908 he reported an index of 2,485 new species described and from 1909 to 1915 he described 249 more new species.
-Dr. Peck was an amazing general botanist whose work and publications covered fungi, mosses, ferns and seed plants.
+Over the course of a 48 year career, Peck identified 2,700 new species of fungi, collected approximately 36,000 mycological specimens, and published over 4,000 pages of work.
+His most prominent area of contribution was Agaricaceae.